spierala/mini-rx-store/docs/docs/intro.md

 }
 ```

-Use the "counter" feature store like this:
+Use the "counterFs" feature store like this:
 ```ts
 import { CounterFeatureStore } from "./counter-feature-store";